wp-plugins/xgen-date-information/readme.txt

 == Changelog ==

 1. Resolved the issue where the warning message was displayed after activation of the plugin.
+2. Fixed the CSS style sheet issue.
+3. Moved the Menu to the plugin's settings page off of the main WordPress menu and placed it as a subitem of the regular WordPress Setting's menu.
+4. Added ability to choose your own time/date stamp formats.
+You can either customize them yourself or leave the fields empty to use WordPress's default settings.

 == Upgrade notice ==